emmanuelapp/salon/README.md

 # Salon
-##### About
+##About
-This is a RoR solution for beauty, hair-dressing salons.
+This is a RoR solution for beauty salons.
 Currently this project is unfinished and it is under development.

-I maintain this project in my spare time as a hobby.
+Author: Georgi N. Kostov

-#### Usage
+## Usage
 TODO